horizontalsystems/blockchain-crypto-guides/guides/defi/3-decentralized-exchanges.md

 - Decentralized exchanges typically operate only with cryptocurrency and do not provide any means to use fiat currency.

 Today there are decentralized exchanges which average over 100 million worth of USD 24-hour trading volume.
+More DEX related stats can be seen on [Dune Analytics](https://explore.duneanalytics.com/public/dashboards/c87JEtVi2GlyIZHQOR02NsfyJV48eaKEQSiKplJ7) website.

 As of August 2020, most popular decentralized exchanges to trade cryptocurrencies are: